Shah-MU/FX_Analysis/README.md

 2. **Backtesting.py**: A script for backtesting trading strategies using the backtrader library.

-3. **QA.py**: A script that incorporates a chatbot to answer questions related to the project using OpenAI's language model.
+3. **QA.py**: A script that incorporates a chatbot to answer questions related to the project using a local install of Llama2.

 ## Requirements